samuelorji/scala/topics/collections/basics.md

 will be assigned an index one higher than the previous highest index.

-Imagine we are storing a series of financial transactions using a `Vector`, where each transaction is represented by an `Int`, being the change to the amount in the account.
+Imagine we are storing a series of financial transactions using a `Vector`, where each transaction is represented by an `Int`, being the difference to the amount in the account.
 (We will not store any other details about each transaction for now.)

-If the account participates in three transactions: receipt of a deposit of $1000, a withdrawal of $200, and finally, a withdrawal of $300.
+Let's say an account participates in three transactions: receipt of a deposit of $1000, a withdrawal of $200, and finally, a withdrawal of $300.
 If each transaction is appended to an empty `Vector`, we could represent the resultant `Vector[Int]` as follows:

 | Index | Value |